-Activate Learning takes all reasonable action to limit exposure to risks whilst using college owned devices and IT services, using appropriate filtering, and monitoring systems.
+Activate Learning prioritises a safe and secure online environment for all members of our community and take all reasonable action to limit exposure to risks whilst learning online, or using college owned devices and IT services, using appropriate filtering, and monitoring systems.
 Activate Learning regularly reviews their effectiveness in line with the Department for Education's Filtering and Monitoring Standards for Schools and Colleges.

-Education and guidance regarding online harms and behaviours is provided through the curriculum and staff training and supported by Activate Learning's IT Services Acceptable Use Policy and Student Behaviour Policy.
+We actively promote digital literacy and competencies providing education and guidance on online safety and harms, with knowledge integrated into the curriculum, staff training, and reinforced through our established policies including Activate Learning's Online Safety Policy, IT Services Acceptable Use Policy, and Student Behaviour Policy.